-Christians in Jordan are a small minority; of the 10.1 million people living there, Open Doors estimates that there around 180,000 Christians, making up 1.8 per cent of the population.
+Christians in Jordan are a small minority; of the 10.3 million people living there, Open Doors estimates that there around 180,000 Christians.

 What does persecution look like in Jordan?

 Compared to Christians living in other Middle Eastern countries, most Christians in Jordan enjoy a relatively high level of religious freedom, but Christians from Muslim backgrounds in particular can encounter opposition.
 If a Christian from a Muslim background publicly declares their faith, this can lead to beatings, arrest or even death.

 The state exerts pressure on all Christian communities, especially through monitoring.
 Unrecognized churches can face harassment by public authorities, particularly those that actively evangelize.
 Christians who actively share their faith, or help converts, can face hostility.

 The presence of Islamic extremists, including returning jihadists from Syria and Iraq, continues to pose a threat to the Christian community.

 The level of persecution is generally the same all over Jordan, although social control is likely to be higher in rural areas.
 The south of the country is also known to be more conservatively Islamic.

 Despite dropping a place in the World Watch List, hostility toward Christians has marginally increased.
 There has been a rise in reported incidents of violence and less acceptance of public expressions of Christian faith, such as openly displaying Bible verses.

 Open Doors works with local partners in Jordan to support Christians through training, relief aid and rehabilitation projects.